 - Step 1.
 Tap Photos from the home screen.

-This method only works if you’ve actually created a backup before you lost those photos, but will work even if you dropped your iPhone into water and lost everything (or an equivalent disaster).
+This method only works if you’ve actually created a backup before you lost those photos, but will work even if you dropped your iPhone into the water and lost everything (or an equivalent disaster).

-- Step 1.
-Plug your iPhone into your computer (the same one that you created the back-up on).
+Step 1.
+Plug your iPhone into your computer (the same one that you created the backup on).

-- Step 3.
+Step 3.
 Head to File > Devices > Restore from Backups.
 (Windows users that don’t see a file menu, access it with the Alt key).

-- Step 5.
-Click on restore.
+Step 5.
+Click on Restore.
 The process will take several minutes and will restart your phone — don’t interrupt the process or unplug the phone until the update is complete.

 Find your photos on your restored iPhone?
 Great — if not, try the next two options.

-The iCloud is a convenient, often used way to backup your images.
-Since the iCloud backups are automatic, more users are likely to use the feature — which means there’s a better chance of getting those photos back.
+iCloud is a convenient and often-used way to backup your images.
+Since iCloud backups are automatic, more users are likely to use the feature — which means there’s a better chance of getting those photos back.

 - Step 2.
 On the Set Up Device screen, tap on Restore From an iCloud backup.
-Choose a backup based on the date—ideally the most recent one, unless you are looking to recover old photos.
+Choose a backup based on the date—ideally, the most recent one, unless you are looking to recover old photos.
 Tap it to start.

 - Step 3.
-Stay connected to wi-fi until the process completes — big backups will take some time.
+Stay connected to Wi-Fi until the process completes — big backups will take some time.
 When prompted, put in your Apple ID and password that you used with the iCloud backup.

-With Photos: Open the Photos app, then click the Photos menu on the upper left and select preferences.
+Open the Photos app, then click the Photos menu on the upper left and select Preferences.
 Then, navigate to the iCloud tab.
 Put a checkmark in the iCloud Photo Library option.

 Didn’t make a backup?
-You may still be able to recover your deleted photos using a recovery software.
-While using software is a pricier solution, sometimes it’s hard to put a price on those lost photos.
+You may still be able to recover your deleted photos using recovery software.
+While using the software can be a pricier solution, sometimes it’s hard to put a price on those lost photos.